 Shoulder pain caused by injury directly to the joint or the tendons of the rotator cuff muscles will most likely be felt right around the shoulder joint.
 In that case, surgery is often needed to repair the damaged structures, followed by physical therapy to restore full range of motion and function to the shoulder.

 Shoulder pain may also be diffuse when caused by trauma to the neck or spine, or tension in the muscles of the back, neck, or arm.
-This type of shoulder pain is best resolved with gentle daily stretching, correction of poor posture, and changes in the way we use our arms and torso througout the day.
+This type of shoulder pain is best resolved with gentle daily stretching, correction of poor posture, and changes in the way we use our arms and torso throughout the day.